medzidamustafic/ABH-Restaurants/README.md

 ## Description

-In this repository Smoke test for ABH Restaurants App is automated using test automation tools described in Environment setup section.
+In this repository Smoke test and Regression tests for ABH Restaurants App are automated using test automation tools described in Environment setup section.

-Test script contains following test cases:
+Smoke Test script contains following test cases:

     - User can open landing page and search for the restaurant
     - User is able to create an account